 Do I think that it’s a coincidence that her middle name is Grace?
 No. They had struggled for months with her middle name.
 Arguing to the point, I had started praying for God to send them a name… Grace.
 I think it’s incredible that by His grace we get to heaven and maybe because of ours so many will decide to follow.

 Do I still struggle?
 Some days are worst than others, and the guilt of not being able to help your child, not being able to protect them from this horrible tragedy is unbearable at times.
 The feeling of letting him down even though there was nothing I could do for her or him that day.

 When you’re the grandparent, it’s so very hard.
 Your world has been ripped apart, but at the same time, your child’s has been torn apart even more.
 You mourn not only the loss of your precious grandchild but also the loss of who your child was before this unspeakable thing happened.
 I buried part of my son and daughter-in-law the day they buried Addison.

 Photo Courtesy of Kalyn Bailey

 And just like her, it will never be back.

 You are in such unbearable pain watching your child enduring the worst pain.
 You then feel guilty for saying you’re hurting when you cannot even imagine how very much they are.
 Sometimes you feel like you must grieve silently so as not to take away from their grieving.
 You feel like you must put your grief on hold so you can help your child through theirs, which only makes you feel behind in the process.

-I look at Addison’s picture and I ask her what God sent her here to teach me.
-What was I needing to learn from loving and losing her?
+I look at Addison’s picture, and I ask her what God sent her here to teach me.
+What was I needed to learn from loving and losing her?
 I strive daily to find that thing, to be a better person for being her Nana.
 Also to make her as proud to be my granddaughter as I am to have the honor of her being my granddaughter.